My Chef’s Apron

 First steps to make cauliflower pumpkin soup.

-Step One (Picture 1 above) - Sauté the Aromatics: In a large pot or Dutch oven, heat coconut oil over medium heat.
-Add the finely chopped garlic cloves and cook just until fragrant.
+1. Sauté the garlic: Heat the coconut oil in a large pot or Dutch oven over medium heat.
+Add the finely chopped garlic and cook for about 30 seconds, stirring, until fragrant.
+Season with a few pinches of sea salt.

 Last steps to make cauliflower pumpkin soup.